-Students who apply under the Early Decision plan must submit a \$300 nonrefundable deposit.
-Students who apply under Regular Decision are asked to submit a \$300 refundable deposit.
+Accepted undergraduate students who are admitted must submit a \$300 deposit.
+External applicants for the Pharm.D. program must submit a \$200 enrollment deposit within two weeks of acceptance.
 All deposits for fall admission are due by May 1 and are refundable until that date.